aisingapore/PeekingDuck/docs/source/use_cases/social_distancing.md

 **3. Using Object Detection (Optional)**

 It is possible to use [object detection nodes](../resources/01a_object_detection.rst) instead of pose estimation.
 To do so, replace the model node accordingly, and replace the node `dabble.keypoints_to_3d_loc` with `dabble.bbox_to_3d_loc`.
-The reference or “ground truth length” in this case would be the average height of a human, multipled by a small factor.
+The reference or “ground truth length” in this case would be the average height of a human, multiplied by a small factor.

 You might need to use this approach if running on a resource-limited device such as a Raspberry Pi.
 In this situation, you'll need to use the lightweight models, and we find that lightweight object detectors are generally better than lightweight pose estimation models in detecting humans.